AngC1998/Efficient-Machine-Learning-in-Diabetes-Prediction-and-Risk-Calculation/README.md

 - Determining how other diseases and health conditions such as heart disease play a role in diabetes

 ### Preprocessing:
-- One-Hot Encode gender and smoking_history features
+- One-Hot Encode gender feature
+- Group several similar smoking_history values into one value ("former", "ever", "not current" into just "former")
+- Label Encode smoking_history feature
+- Normalize numerical/continuous features
 - Convert age from float type to int type
-- If it would improve performance, I did consider normalizing continuous or numerical values, but based on current model performance, that was probably not needed for now (though it would be great if anyone suggests other-wise)

 ### Feature Selection:
 Since number of original features was under 20 and I wanted to consider all the features in equal consideration to the development of diabetes, there was no feature selection done for now (though that can be a next step through results).

 ### Models used in this Project:
+- Naive Bayes (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
 - Logistic Regression (Baseline and Optimization with Newton-Cholesky, Newton-Cg, and lbfgs solvers)
 - Random Forests (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
 - XGBoost (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)